akijowski/target-tracker/README.md

 ### Product Checker

 The Product Checker function recieves a product as input.
 It will query the Target API and parse the results.
 It will return a list of stores for the product (if any), and the total count.
+It will also query the API for shipping options.
 In addition, it will calculate a TTL for saving this result in DynamoDB.

 ### Message Formatter